-Getting a ShellThe shell is the bread and butter of linux.
-I know, graphical things are nice, but the linux shell brings you a lot of power with not very many key presses.
-As most companies in the industry will require you to use the linux shell at some point, it's better to just get used to it.
-You may be asked about it in an interview.
+Getting a ShellThe shell is the bread and butter of Linux.
+I know — graphical things are nice — but the Linux shell brings you a lot of power with not very many key presses.
+As computing becomes more and more prevalent across all industries, you may find yourself using a Linux shell at some point, so it's a good skill to have/know.

 Shell on Windows